Here are a bunch of operators who work in the region worth checking out. They're adventure travel companies, so generally operate smaller cruises.

 During the summer months there is a National Park ranger that rides the ship and gives lectures and wildlife spotting for passengers.

-It really is the way to see Alaska since you can get on and off stay at little B&Bs in the villages, the ferry takes the exact same route of a cruise ship, and is is 1/4 the price of a cruise. over 7 years ago
+It really is the way to see Alaska since you can get on and off stay at little B&Bs in the villages, the ferry takes the exact same route of a cruise ship, and is is 1/4 the price of a cruise. almost 8 years ago